If you plan on cleaning your German Shepherd’s ears – consult your dog’s vet first.

-To clean your German Shepherd’s ears, you can follow these steps:
+As a general guide though, to clean your German Shepherd’s ears, consider these steps:

 2) Put your gloves on and with one hand gently pull your dog’s ear out and up to open up the ear canals

-3) Having read the instructions on the ear cleaner bottle, pour the recommended amount in the ear canal (usually until you fill the ear canal)
+3) Having read the instructions on the ear cleaner bottle, apply it as required and follow the instructions.

 5) At this point the dog will usually want to shake their head to get rid of the fluid, so place your towel on the outside of the ear while you dog shakes it’s head to catch the fluid